Brink-Software/AksWorkshop/labs/lab2-exploring-k8s-api/LAB.md

 Invoke-RestMethod -Uri $api/api/v1/namespaces/dev -Method DELETE | ConvertTo-Json
 ```

-## 2. Explore the apiserver using kubeclt cli
+## 2. Explore the apiserver using kubectl cli

 We can also use the kubernetes command-line tool `kubectl` to query the kubernetes api.